 - Use ‘meaningful loads' where at the end of each set you feel like you only have 1-2 reps left in the tank

-- High volume cycles should probably not exceed 8-12 weeks
+- High volume cycles should probably not exceed 8-12 weeks.
+Check out my article on the Benefits of High Rep Bench press.

 I would be shocked if you didn't increase frequency and volume and didn't see your bench press numbers go up, especially for novice-intermediate lifters.